giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

       private String confirmPassword;
   }
 ```
-* **UserDto**:it Represents an object that contains essential user information and it is used for user’s registration.
+* **UserDto**: It represents an object that contains essential user information and it is used for user’s registration.
 ```java
   public class UserDto {
       private String username;